Virginia Clean Cities Workplace Charging Case Study 2016

 October 31, 2011

 This report is designed to provide a snapshot in time for Virginia Electric and Plug-In Vehicle readiness.
 This is intended as a brief update and addendum to the October 2010 Virginia Get Ready Electric Vehicles plan, and can also be used as a resource for the 2012 Richmond Electric Vehicle Initiative final report.
 This effort encompasses the geographic area of all of Virginia, but can be utilized by regional partners.
 Portions of this assessment will focus on the greater Richmond Virginia region as a result of clustered planning partners.
+This assessment is necessary to provide a backdrop for the Richmond Electric Vehicle Initiative (REVi) and to accelerate plug-in vehicle efforts within the state.
+As of October 31, 2011, 37 public chargers are available throughout Virginia.

 Site Selection Checklist